-Antarctic climate history has largely been deduced from oceanic proxy records, from fragmentary onshore outcrops, and from several drilling campaigns around the margin.
-Modeling of ice sheet development has been used to extend this patchy record and to provide a guide for further work, but it needs continual calibration with the geological record.
+Antarctic climate history has largely been deduced from oceanic proxy records, from fragmentary onshore outcrops and from several drilling campaigns around the margin.
+Modeling of ice sheet development has also been used to extend this fragmentary record and to provide a guide for further work, but it needs continual calibration with the geological record.

-Common proxy records from marine sediments include eustatic sea level curves, oxygen isotope (δ^{18} O) stratigraphy, and ice-rafted debris (IRD) records.
+The main proxy records from marine sediments that have been used so far are eustatic sea level curves, Oxygen isotope (δ^{18} O) records and ice-rafted debris (IRD) records.
 Sea-level curves are probably the most controversial; some workers claim a record of ice expansion extending back to the Mesozoic (Miller et al., 1999), whereas others doubt the validity of global correlation based on eustacy because of regional tectonic influences and a lack of precision in correlation (e.g., Miall, 1986).
-Short-term global eustatic changes during the Pleistocene are generally recognized as driven by ice volume changes, but the role of the Antarctic Ice Sheet, even for the Pleistocene, is not clear.
-The initial assumption that Antarctica ice extended to the shelf edge during the last glacial maximum (LGM) (Denton and Hughes, 1981) and was used in modeling postglacial sea-level rise has been shown to be inaccurate in the Ross Sea (Licht et al., 1996), some coastal oases (Goodwin, 1992), and Prydz Bay (Domack et al., 1998).
+Short-term global eustatic changes during the Pleistocene are generally recognized as driven by ice volume changes, but the role of the Antarctic Ice Sheets even for the Pleistocene is not clear.
+The initial assumption that Antarctica ice extended to the shelf edge during the last glacial maximum (LGM) (Denton and Hughes, 1981) used in modeling postglacial sea-level rise has been shown not to be accurate in the Ross Sea (Licht et al., 1996), some coastal oases (Goodwin, 1992), and Prydz Bay (Domack et al., 1998).

-IRD indicates the presence of floating debris-charged icebergs or sea ice at a particular site, but its interpretation in terms of climate and glacial history is extremely complex due to the many poorly understood factors influencing the discharge and dispersal of debris-rich icebergs.
+Ice-rafted debris indicates the presence of floating debris-charged icebergs at a particular site, but its interpretation in terms of climate and glacial history is extremely complex because of the many poorly understood factors influencing the discharge and dispersal of debris-rich icebergs.
 IRD records can set a minimum age for the arrival of calving glaciers at the coast and the increase of icebergs associated with climatic cooling.

-Oxygen isotope variations are the only measurements of global ice volume that are relatively continuous for the Cenozoic, with curves published and interpreted back to the Paleocene (e.g., Abreu and Anderson, 1998; Flower, 1999).
+Oxygen isotope variations are the only measurement of global ice volume that is relatively continuous for the Cenozoic, with curves published and interpreted back to the Paleocene (e.g., Abreu and Anderson, 1998; Flower, 1999).
 Some researchers have used isotope curves to argue for the onset of glaciation in Antarctica as early as the Paleocene (Denton et al., 1991), whereas others argue for glacial onset in the early to middle Eocene (Abreu and Anderson, 1998).
-Major ice expansions have been inferred at 33.6 Ma (Eocene/Oligocene boundary), 23.7 Ma (Oligocene-Miocene), 12 to 16 Ma (middle Miocene), and 2.7 Ma (late Pliocene), which marked the onset of Northern Hemisphere glaciation (Flower, 1999).
-For all the value of δ^{18} O curves, they are a function of both temperature and global ice volume, making for ambiguity in the detailed interpretation of the record (Wise et al., 1992; Barker et al., 1998).
-Also, oxygen isotope curves record global ice volume and therefore cannot provide information on the distribution of ice between the hemispheres during periods of bipolar glaciation.
-Neither can they indicate the distribution and interplay of ice and ocean around different parts of Antarctica, information necessary for calibrating models of glaciation.
+Major ice expansions have been inferred at 33.6 Ma, (Eocene/Oligocene boundary), 23.7 Ma (Oligocene-Miocene), 12 to 16 Ma (middle Miocene), and 2.7 Ma (late Pliocene) that marked the onset of Northern Hemisphere glaciation (Flower, 1999).
+For all the value of δ^{18} O curves, they are a function of both temperature and global ice volumes, making for ambiguity in the detailed interpretation of the record (Wise et al., 1992; Barker et al., 1999).
+The ability of isotope curves to resolve short-term changes is strongly dependent on finding sedimentary sections with sufficient resolution to avoid aliasing the signal and so becomes more difficult with increasing age of the section.
+Also, isotope curves are a measure of global ice volume and cannot provide information on the distribution of ice between the continents during periods of bipolar glaciation.

+Neither can they indicate the distribution and interplay of ice and the ocean around different parts of Antarctica, information necessary for calibrating models of glaciation, or details of the Antarctic environment.